kastolars/trusti-torrent-rust-implementation/README.md

 The bitfield message leverages big endian _bits_ to encode which pieces a peer has.

 When parsing the torrent file, we get an array of 20 byte piece hashes in the metainfo struct.
-The bitfield payload has a bit count equivalent to the number of hashes in this array.
-A 1 bit means that a peer has the piece indexed at that bit's value in the array.
+The bitfield payload has a bit for each of the hashes in this array.
+A 1 bit means that a peer has the piece indexed at that bit's position in the array.

 An example would be: